RonnieNigash/LightScape/README.md

 # LightScape
-Driving LEDs based on Desktop Background and Sound
+Driving an LED Strip  based on Desktop Background and Sound

+## Tests
+Following Test Driven Development practices with the CppUTest framework